Somatic Experiencing Therapy and Burnout

 About Somatic Experiencing Therapy

 Developed by Dr. Peter Levine, Somatic Experiencing (SE) is a therapy that guides people to gradually encounter and resolve the physical symptoms of trauma and other forms of chronic stress within a supportive social context.
 It is based on the idea that trauma is stored in the body, and that by paying attention to and releasing these stored sensations, a person can relieve the symptoms of trauma and other stress related conditions.
 In the context of job burnout, especially those in the helping professions, Somatic Experiencing can help by addressing the underlying physiology of burnout, restoring vitality and presence to the body and mind.
-This can be an important step in returning a sense of agency and resilience to either change the conditions leading to burnout or knowing when to set boundaries.
+This can be an important step in returning a sense of agency and resilience to either change the conditions leading to burnout or to feel empowered to set boundaries.

 Job Burnout and Its Effects on the Body

 Burnout is a condition of physical, emotional, and mental exhaustion mixed with a compromised sense of a person’s identity and effectiveness.
 It often affects people who work in the helping professions, such as therapists, doctors, nurses, teachers, activists, caregivers and social workers.
 However, anyone overwhelmed and pushed to their limits or working under deeply unfair conditions can experience burnout.
-It can be brought on by many factors, including chronic stress, lack of support, a sense of powerlessness, excessive workload and ineffective boundary setting.
+It can be brought on by chronic stress, lack of support, a sense of powerlessness, excessive workload and ineffective boundary setting.

 Somatic Experiencing Therapy for Job Burnout